RustyJoeM/docx-template-filler/README.md

 # docx-template-filler

-This small application is intended as a simple office/administration helper.
+This small application is intended as a simple office/administration tool.
 It should help when one needs to create number of DOCX documents from a common template.
-This usually corresponds to changing only little bits of each output document - like person name, address, phone number, etc. While doing manually is possible, it can be tiring process. *docx-template-filler* should help and speed up this task.
+This usually corresponds to changing only small bits for every output document - e.g. person name, address, phone number, etc. While doing this manually is possible, it can be tiring process. *docx-template-filler* should help and speed up this task.

 It does this in several steps: